arkenio/gogeta/README.md

 Several parameters allow to configure the way the proxy behave :

  * `domainDir` allows to select the prefix of the key where it watches for domain
- * `envDir` allows to select the prefix of the key where it watches for environments
+ * `serviceDir` allows to select the prefix of the key where it watches for environments
  * `etcdAddress` specify the address of the `etcd` server
  * `port` port to listen
  * `templateDir` a template directory for eroor status page